Shane Lindsay: Chicago White Sox

 On 9 January 2011, Lindsay was signed to a minor league contract by the Chicago White Sox.
 He played in 5 games with the Birmingham Barons and 45 with the Charlotte Knights.
 He was 3–3 with a 2.18 ERA with the two teams combined.

 Lindsay made his Major League debut on 2 September 2011 against the Detroit Tigers, pitching one scoreless inning of relief.
 He appeared in 4 games for the White Sox, with an ERA of 12.00.
-He was outrighted to the minors after the season and chose to become a free agent.
+On 14 October, Lindsay was removed from the 40-man roster and sent outright to Charlotte.
+He chose to become a free agent after the season.

 Melbourne Aces

 In the offseason in both 2010 and 2011 Lindsay pitched for the Melbourne Aces in the Australian Baseball League.
 Primarily a reliever in the minor leagues, he became a starter in the Australian league.

 Los Angeles Dodgers

-He signed a minor league contract with the Los Angeles Dodgers in November 2011 and was assigned to the AAA Albuquerque Isotopes.
+Lindsay signed a minor league contract with the Los Angeles Dodgers in November 2011 and was assigned to the Triple-A Albuquerque Isotopes.
 Lindsay pitched in 8 games for the Isotopes, with an 0–1 record and a 5.00 ERA.
 He also walked 12 batters in only 9 innings of work.
 The Dodgers released him on 22 May 2012.